Photo Credits: NASA/MSFC/Meteoroid Environment Office

 Perseid Meteor Showers Peak

 The annual Perseid meteor shower (July 17–Aug.
 24) peaks over the weekend with dozens of meteors an hour shooting through the sky of the northern hemisphere.
-Unfortunately, this year the moon will be nearly three-quarters full and will rise close to 11 p.m., which may make it harder to see meteors.
-Watching from a dark field, away from city and street level lights, will give you the best viewing conditions.
+This year, the shower should be particularly impressive, given its timing near the new moon.
+Watching from a dark field, away from city and street level lights, after midnight will give you the best viewing conditions.